openvinotoolkit/model_server/README.md

 `make style` to run linter tests

-`make unit` to execute unit tests (it requires OpenVINO installation followed by `make install`)
+`make unit` to execute unit tests (it requires OpenVINO installation followed by `make install`) Alternatively unit tests can be executed in a container by running the script `./tests/scripts/unit-tests.sh`

-`make test` to execute functional tests (it requires building the docker image in advance).
-Running the tests require also preconfigured env variables `GOOGLE_APPLICATION_CREDENTIALS`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` with permissions to access models used in tests.
+`make test` to execute full set of functional tests (it requires [building the docker image](README.md#building) in advance).
+Running the tests require also preconfigured env variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` with permissions to access models used in tests.

-To run tests limited to models to locally downloaded models use command:
+`make test_local_only` to run the tests limited to models downloaded to local storage (without cloud storage scenarios)

-`make test_local_only`

 ## Contact